ralfting/breakpoint/README.md

 @include xxlarge-only { /* style here */ }
 ```

+### Example
+Open example's folder and open index.html =)
+Edit in `sass` folder the file `demo.scss` and enjoy!

+### Compile demo.scss
+> yarn start

 ### Contribution
 This repository make party of my studies about responsive design, please create a [Issue](https://github.com/ralfting/breakpoint/issues) or send a pull request with enhancements.
-Thanks!
+Thank you!